 If mismanaged, contingent workers can fall under co-employment or misclassification compliance regulations, leaving the organization that hires them subject to hefty fines and lawsuits.

-There are, however, some ways that businesses can mitigate contingent workforce compliance risk.
+There are, however, some ways that businesses can mitigate contingent workforce staffing compliance risk.
 Let’s take a look at some of the key actions that can be taken.

 How to mitigate contingent workforce compliance risk